The engines of the gület slowed to a steady purr as we pulled into the natural sweeping harbour.

 Magnetic Draw

-Despite the crumbling ruins either side of the agora and main avenue, the boundaries of these avenues are completely intact.
+Despite the crumbling ruins on either side of the agora and main avenue, the boundaries of these avenues are completely intact.

 And, with lush towering pines reaching above, they lead the eye directly towards the beach and the turquoise waters of the south harbour.